Skip to main content

 Intermission

-"The lights dim briefly.
-She's missed her window for wine, which is too bad because she still feels oddly uneasy."
+"The lights dim briefly: I've missed the window for wine, and I still feel oddly uneasy."

 by Gabrielle Marceau